Bioelectromagnetics: Eastern Europe and USSR

+It became obvious that, except for our being more familiar with Soviet experimental design, we were no closer to understanding differences between the U.S. and USSR results.
+It was then decided to perform a duplicate experiment in order to determine if similar effects could be observed.
+Rats were exposed from above for 7 h/day, 7 days/week for 3 months to 500uW/cm2.
+Dr. Richard Lovely of the University of Washington, project leader on the duplicate project, spent 4 weeks in the Soviet Union to observe the behavioral and biochemical tests being performed on the animals.
+The results of these duplicate investigations are very interesting.
+The U.S. study found a drop in sulfhydryl activity and blood cholinesterase as was reported in the Soviet study.
+Blood chemistry at the termination of 3 months exposure indicated that the exposed animals, relative to controls, suffered from aldosteronism.
+The latter interpretation of the high sodium-low-potassium levels found in the blood was confirmed by necropsy and histopathology of the adrenal glands, revealing that the zona glornerulosa was vacuolated and hypertrophied.
+In addition all behavioral parameters assessed at the end of 3-month exposures revealed significant differences between groups in the same direction as those reported in the Soviet study, i.e., increased threshold to footshock detection, decreased activity in an openfield, and poorer retention of an avoidance response when reassessed following conditioning.
+This replication of the Soviet results at 500uW/cm2 emphasizes the need for performing long-term low-level microwave bioeffects research by U.S. investigators and the necessity of evaluating seriously the results of Soviet and Eastern European research before it is considered invalid.
+These experiments should also be replicated by independent investigators in the U.S. since the health implications of the above effects could be serious.

 Biological phenomena

 Bioelectromagnetism is studied primarily through the techniques of electrophysiology.
 In the late eighteenth century, the Italian physician and physicist Luigi Galvani first recorded the phenomenon while dissecting a frog at a table where he had been conducting experiments with static electricity.
 Galvani coined the term animal electricity to describe the phenomenon, while contemporaries labeled it galvanism.
 Galvani and contemporaries regarded muscle activation as resulting from an electrical fluid or substance in the nerves.
 Short-lived electrical events called action potentials occur in several types of animal cells which are called excitable cells, a category of cell include neurons, muscle cells, and endocrine cells, as well as in some plant cells.
 These action potentials are used to facilitate inter-cellular communication and activate intracellular processes.
 The physiological phenomena of action potentials are possible because voltage-gated ion channels allow the resting potential caused by electrochemical gradient on either side of a cell membrane to resolve..

 Several animals are suspected to have the ability to sense electromagnetic fields; for example, several aquatic animals have structures potentially capable of sensing changes in voltage caused by a changing magnetic field, while migratory birds are thought to use magnetoreception in navigation.